saiteja-4444/Infosys_Intern/README.md

 </p>

 ## 🌟 Overview
 This team project was developed under the **Infosys Springboard Internship 5.0** with mentor-led guidance.
-Our goal was to create a secure and efficient **AI-based Fraud Management System** for document verification.
+Our goal was to create a secure and efficient **AI-based Fraud Management System** for document verification using advanced AI-OCR technologies.

 ## 📜 Table of Contents
 1. [Introduction](#introduction)